How to climb Hoverla on your own?

 Is it difficult to find your way there?
 Can you get lost?

-In clear weather, and on a holiday, Hoverla is easy to navigate.
+In clear weather, and especially on a public holiday, Hoverla is easy to navigate.
 The trail is marked (colored marks) and there are tons of people everywhere.
 You just follow the crowd and that’s it.
 However, in the mountains the weather can deteriorate at any moment - visibility will become zero and the previously obvious route will turn into a severe test.
 You can get lost, go astray and end up on dangerous rocky cliffs.
 Therefore, it is very important to study the route in advance, download a good map (or rather a GPS navigator with a map) into your smartphone and practice using it.

 Which card should I choose?

-There is almost no mobile communication on the slopes of Goverla, so your map should work well without the Internet.
-Good offline maps are Maps.Me, ViewRanger and LocusMaps.
-In addition, you can download a map fragment in advance in the standard Google Maps application, but at the moment there are no necessary trails there.
+There is almost no mobile communication on the slopes of Hoverla, so your map should work well without the Internet.
+The offline maps that work well here are Organic Maps, OsmAnd and Locus Map: all three use OpenStreetMap data, where Carpathian trails and their waymarks are mapped in detail.
+Google Maps also lets you save a map area offline, but it has no mountain trails, so it is of little use on the slope.
 If you doubt your ability to navigate, consider hiring a private guide or joining a tour to Hoverla.

 What time of year is suitable for climbing?

-If you are new to tourism, then the best time to go to Goverla is in the summer (from early June to mid-September).
+If you are new to tourism, then the best time to go to Hoverla is in the summer (from early June to mid-September).
 In winter there are avalanche-prone areas, in spring there is still a lot of snow, and autumn very quickly turns into winter.

 What is the weather like in Hoverla?